muxinc/elements/.github/ISSUE_TEMPLATE/docs_request.md

 ---
-name: '📄 Docs Request'
+name: "\U0001F4C4 Docs Request"
 about: Report a discrepancy in or an improvement to the docs.
 title: 'Docs: '
-labels: 'documentation'
+labels: documentation
+assignees: ''

 ---

 <!--